Iran president views nuclear deal as start of new relationship with world

 For Iran, it would eventually lead to the end of sanctions that have cut the oil exports underpinning its economy by more than half over the past three years.

-Still, decades of hostility colour the relationship between Iran and the United States.
-Obama and Rouhani, who both took risks to open the dialogue with secret talks two years ago, will also have to sell the deal to sceptical conservatives at home.
+Still, decades of hostility color the relationship between Iran and the United States.
+Obama and Rouhani, who both took risks to open the dialogue with secret talks two years ago, will also have to sell the deal to skeptical conservatives at home.

 U.S. Republicans have demanded that Congress be given the right to review the deal.
 The White House expressed confidence about hammering out final details as Obama called the four top leaders in the U.S. House of Representatives and the U.S. Senate - representing Republicans and his own Democratic Party - on Friday to discuss the framework agreement.